DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-11-BonesDeepHistoryFuture.md

 ## How I Learned to Stop Worrying and Love Nature

 Lauren and I were writing Bones Deep as a short little adventure zine.
 Maybe 20ish pages.
 Underwater wizards, talking fish, and spooky skeletons.
-We were excited about it and shared it some friends in our gaming circle.
+We were excited about it and shared it with some friends in our gaming circle.

 One of our friends, Andrew Harrison, is a local boat captain and diver.
-He joined and amplified our own excitment, and offered to do some writing for the adventure.
+He joined and amplified our own excitement, and offered to do some writing for the adventure.

 |![/images/posts/bonesHistory_Andrewdork.jpg](/images/posts/bonesHistory_Andrewdork.jpg)|![/images/posts/bonesHistory_andrewhelmet.jpg](/images/posts/bonesHistory_andrewhelmet.jpg)|![/images/posts/bonesHistory_andrewWreck.jpg](/images/posts/bonesHistory_andrewWreck.jpg)|